csswizardry/inuit.css/_posts/2012-12-10-building-grid-systems-with-inuit-css.md

 ### Push and pull

-inuit.css also has a series of push and pull classes that you can use to manipulate grids’ positions, for example:
+inuitcss also has a series of push and pull classes that you can use to manipulate grids’ positions, for example:

     <div class="grid-wrapper">